LinguaRobot/aws-cdk-maven-plugin/README.md

 ### Synthesis

-During the execution of `synth` goal, a cloud assembly is synthesized into a directory (`target/cdk.out` by default).
-The cloud assembly includes CloudFormation templates, AWS Lambda bundles, file and Docker image assets, and other deployment artifacts.
+During the execution of `synth` goal, a cloud assembly is synthesized.
+The cloud assembly is a directory (`target/cdk.out` by default) containing the artifacts required for the deployment, i.e. CloudFormation templates, AWS Lambda bundles, file and Docker image assets etc. The artifacts in the cloud assembly directory are later used by `bootstrap` and `deploy` goals.

 The only mandatory parameter required by the goal is `<app>`, which is a full class name of the CDK app class defining the cloud infrastructure.
 The application class must either extend `software.amazon.awscdk.core.App` or define a